daserzw/oidc-edu-wg/meeting_notes.md

 ## Discussion

-Not a long discussion: being just me and Hannah we decided to work on a brief document about R&S and the WLCG proposed Identity Token and then share it with the community to get some feedback:
+Not a long discussion, being just two we decided to work on a brief document about R&S and the WLCG proposed Identity Token and then share it with the community to get some feedback:

  https://docs.google.com/document/d/1FQcZEUsjRjVxR5X5uii_Ma9adFIe9ER3b4WE-wYo7hU/edit#